|The funeral cortège of King Charles I about to enter St. George's|

-It would appear that Parliament approved Windsor as the place of internment because it was then being used by Cromwell as a prison for captured Royalists.
+It would appear that Parliament approved Windsor as the place of interment because it was then being used by Cromwell as a prison for captured Royalists.
 Charles had himself been held prisoner here at one point prior to his trial in London.
 The large Parliamentarian garrison at Windsor would ensure the grave was secured from those who might wish to steal the King's remains.
-In addition, Charles was able to be buried in relative secrecy so few knew the exact location of his internment.
+In addition, Charles was able to be buried in relative secrecy so few knew the exact location of his interment.
 This veil of secrecy would precipitate the 1813 'investigation' to confirm that this vault did indeed contain the body of King Charles I.

 By the account of Sir Henry Halford, who viewed the vault in 1813, it was noted that the west wall had at some time been "pulled down and repaired again, not with masonry, but with fragments of stones and bricks, put rudely and hastily together without cement.".
 Damage was noted to the adjoining coffin of King Henry VIII which "had [most likely] been injured by a precipitate introduction of the coffin of King Charles; and that the Governor was not under the influence of feelings, in those times, which gave him any concern about Royal remains, or the vault which contained them."
-This all pointed to, as desired by the Governor, a hasty internment.
+This all pointed to, as desired by the Governor, a hasty interment.

 |The Choir of St George's Chapel, as|